Metoprolol Prescribed Online

 Metoprolol (Lopressor) - Mechanism of Action

 Metoprolol is a beta blocker medication used to manage high blood pressure, chest pain and tachycardia (fast heart rate).
-Metoprolol specifically targets B1 adrenergic receptors in the muscle cells of the heart.
+Metoprolol, like atenolol specifically targets B1 adrenergic receptors in the muscle cells of the heart which makes it different from nonselective blockers such as Coreg (carvedilol).
 There are reports that metoprolol for anxiety is used off label as well.
 Metoprolol has a half life of up to seven hours in some people.

 Metoprolol Succinate and Metoprolol Tartrate